Dippy: Pittsburgh display

 The original skeleton has been on display at the Carnegie Museum of Natural History since April 1907, two years after the first cast was shown.
 The delay was due to construction work at the Pittsburgh museum, which needed expansion in order to house Dippy.
 Today, the skeleton is part of the Dinosaurs in Their Time exhibition.

 Casts

 Background

 Industrialist Andrew Carnegie financed the acquisition of the skeleton in 1898, as well as the donation of the casts at the beginning of the 20th century.
+Carnegie paid to have casts made for display in many European capitals – including Berlin, Paris, Vienna, Bologna, St Petersburg and Madrid; one sent to Munich was never erected – as well as Mexico City and La Plata in Argentina, making Dippy the most-viewed dinosaur skeleton in the world.

 His great-grandson, William Thomson, was quoted in 2019 explaining the donations: "By gifting copies to the heads of state of seven other countries as well as the UK, Carnegie hoped to demonstrate through mutual interest in scientific discoveries that nations have more in common than what separates them.
 He used his gifts in an attempt to open inter state dialogue on preserving world peace – a form of Dinosaur diplomacy."